 PermitsAll aquatic plant management activities, regardless of extent or method, require a permit and must be approved in advance.
-The two-page 2014 Aquatic Plant Management Permit application can be printed from this site.
+The two-page 2016 Clear Lake Aquatic Plant Management Permit Application can be printed from this site.

 Most property owners will not possess the machinery for mechanical harvest or the requisite licenses for pesticide application.
-The Department of Water Resources maintains a 2014 list of licensed aquatic plant management operators with approved harvest equipment and licensed commercial pesticide applicators (the list is not intended as an endorsement of any business or individual).
+The Department of Water Resources maintains a list of 2016 Aquatic Plant Management Operators with approved harvest equipment and licensed commercial pesticide applicators (the list is not intended as an endorsement of any business or individual).
 Usually, an agreement is reached between the lakeshore property owner and/or contractor, and the contractor then applies for the permit.